aka434112/EC2-Cost-Governance-Dashboard/README.md

 # EC2 Cost Governance Dashboard (initial drop)

 > Want to make sure that your spend w.r.t EC2 instances does not exceed your expectation?
-The EC2 Cost Governance Dashboard helps users configure budget limits along with actions.
+The EC2 Cost Governance Dashboard helps users configure budget limits along with actions that get executed when the spend exceeds the limits.
+The service will poll the AWS Cost Explorer APIs to fetch the spend incurred by the user.
+It's important to note that each request to the Cost Explorer endpoint will incur an additional cost of 0.01 USD.
 This is meant to be a Proof of Concept (POC) and should not be used in conjunction with production instances.

 ## Build Setup